Hopding/JRPiCam/README.md

 raspistill.
 The appropriate settings may be configured by running `raspi-config` in the terminal of your RPi.
 Further instructions can be found [here] (https://www.raspberrypi.org/documentation/configuration/camera.md).

+To use JRPiCam in your project, just download and add the JRPiCam.jar file to your project's build path.

 The core component of JRPiCam is the Camera class, which can be instantiated as follows:
 ```
 //Create a Camera that saves images to the Pi's Pictures directory.